Fzz1n/AGNES/README.md

 # Artificial Generative Nested Environment System (AGNES)
-**AGNES** is a specialized home assistant that can be fully customized to your preferences while also including all the standard features of a typical home assistant, such as controlling lights, heating, and sensors.
+**AGNES** is a specialized home assistant that can be fully customized to your preferences while also including all the standard features of a typical home assistant, such as controlling lights, weather, and calendar.

 ## Features
-**Must have**:
-- Rice calc.
+- Calculate water to rice ratio
 - Clock / alarm
 - Control light

-**Should have**:
 - Weather statation
-- Clacluator (Inger's formular)
+- Calculator (Inger's formular)
-- Calender
+- Calendar

+### Planned Features
 - Intrinsic value calc.
-- Bargin offers -> Føtex
+- Bargin offers (e.g. Føtex)
 - Syntax in prog. lan. eg. (C, Java, Python, JS)

-**Could have**:
 - Binary & hex converter
-- Pen. test of websites
-- Hash/code breaker (brute force), eg. HashCat
+- Security testing tools (for educational purposes)

 ## Technologies Used
 - AGNES voice: gTTS (Google Translate)